Publications

 Research Experience

-Computer Generated Holography for Creating Optical Tweezers
+Computer Generated Holography for Generating 3D Reconfigurable Optical Tweezer Arrays

 2024 - Now